sindresorhus/quick-lru/readme.md

 #### .resize(maxSize)

-Update the maxSize of the QuickLRU in-place, discarding items as necessary.
+Update the `maxSize`, discarding items as necessary.
 Insertion order is mostly preserved, though this is not a strong guarantee.

 Useful for on-the-fly tuning of cache sizes in live systems.